Meditation: Psychotherapy

 Carl Jung (1875–1961) was an early western explorer of eastern religious practices.
 He clearly advocated ways to increase the conscious awareness of an individual.
 Yet he expressed some caution concerning a westerner's direct immersion in eastern practices without some prior appreciation of the differing spiritual and cultural contexts.
-Also Erich Fromm (1900–1980) later explored spiritual practices of the east.
+Erich Fromm (1900–1980) later explored spiritual practices of the east.